HarryHelsing/Terminal-Ambiance/README.md

 # Terminal Ambiance
-A collection of programs for aesthetic purposes to be run in your Linux terminal
+A collection of programs for aesthetic purposes

 ***